pjgreer/ukb-rap-tools/GWAS_pipeline/README.md

 Two scripts are repeated to make each workflow semi-selfcontained.
 If you are planning to run GWAS on the imputed dataset using both regenie and plink, the QC filter script "11a-gwas-s2-imp37-qc-filter.sh" only needs to be run once.
 The same for "11b-gwas-s2-wes38-qc-filter.sh" in the wgat using WES data folders.

+The phenotype and covariate files for regenie must code missing data as NA

+The phenotype and covariate files for plink must code missing data as -9